Risk Factors for Coronary Heart Disease Explained?

 Signs & Risk Factors of Coronary Heart Disease

 Are there any particular risk factors for coronary heart disease?
 Many people do not even know that they are suffering from coronary heart disease until they get chest pain or a heart attack.
-Coronary heart disease is the general term for plaque development in arteries of the heart and leads to a stroke.
+Coronary heart disease refers to plaque buildup in the coronary arteries, which can lead to angina, heart attacks, heart failure, and other cardiac complications.
+It shares risk factors with stroke but does not directly lead to stroke.

-In most cases, plaque build-up can be sudden or start in childhood and form blood clots that get worse over time and lead to heart attacks.
-So it is important to learn about risks, factors, symptoms and treatment to save yourself, friends and family members from heart disease.
+In most cases, plaque build-up usually develops gradually over many years, sometimes beginning in childhood, and acute events occur when existing plaques rupture and form blood clots.
+So, it is important to learn about risks, factors, symptoms and treatment to save yourself, friends and family members from heart disease.

 Explanation of Coronary Heart Disease